 My house sold at public auction (foreclosure) yesterday, Sept 5th.
-The deed is in my wife's name and she abandoned the property about six months ago exclaiming that she wanted nothing else to do with the house and that I could have it as I am still in the house and don't want to loose it.
-This was...
+The deed is in my wife's name and she abandoned the property about six months ago exclaiming that she wanted nothing else to do with the house and that I could have it as I am still in the house and don't want to loose it....
 Read more »

 If the house sold at public auction then likely the deed is no longer in your wife's name and the only way you will get that house back is to negotiate a purchase from the current owner.
 As to being legally separated - in NC there is no such thing as legally separated.
 You are simply either...Read more »

 Mother's house in NC had reverse mortgage that upon her death was/is WAY upside down.
 House is in preforeclosure now, hopefully soon to be in foreclosure.
 Got a Property Tax bill addressed to susieQ's Heirs.
 Are my brother and I liable for this tax?
 No assets.
-We would have to pay out of our own...
+We would have to pay out of...
 Read more »

 You need a local attorney to explain to you why you do NOT want to be involved in the probate of this estate.
-If your name is not already on the property you do NOT have any responsibility for this, and it seems rather odd to me that a tax bill would be addressed to 'heirs' rather than the estate...Read more »
+If your name is not already on the property you do NOT have any responsibility for this, and it seems rather odd to me that a tax bill would be addressed to 'heirs' rather than...Read more »

 The house was sold under contract for deed in 2011, the buyers never made any payments and disappeared after 4 months leaving the county and leaving the home with many repairs.
 We have been renting the home and have had no luck locating the buyers who disappeared.
 We want to sell this house but,...
 Read more »